Support:

 Plastic drinking straw ban from when in the EU?

-- Plastic drinking straws (straws made from renewable raw materials such as those from Wisefood are of course still permitted and are increasingly in demand)
+The new directive is to be implemented throughout the EU from 2021.
+The following products are to be banned:- Plastic drinking straws (straws made from renewable raw materials such as those from Wisefood are of course still permitted and are increasingly in demand)

 - disposable plates